Switch to the Text Version of this page. Jump to main navigation.

 Corresponding to the two truths as defined in the Mahayana tenets, there are two bodhichitta aims:

-With a conventional bodhichitta aim, our minds focus on the future enlightenment imputable on our mental continuums that we will attain, based on our Buddha-natures, when the circumstances are complete.
+With a conventional bodhichitta aim, our minds focus on the not-yet-happening enlightenment imputable on our mental continuums that we will attain, based on our Buddha-natures, when the circumstances are complete.
 Accompanying it are the intentions to attain that enlightenment and to benefit all limited beings by means of that attainment.
+More specifically, our minds are aimed at the not-yet-happening Deep Awareness Dharmakaya (Jnana Dharmakaya) that we will attain – the omniscient mind of a Buddha.

-With a deepest bodhichitta aim, our minds focus on voidness, with the force of having conventional bodhichitta.
+With a deepest bodhichitta aim, our minds focus on voidness (emptiness), with the force of having conventional bodhichitta.
+More specifically, our minds are aimed at the Essential Nature Dharmakaya (Svabhavakaya) that we will attain – the voidness (emptiness) and true stoppings of our not-yet-happening omniscient mind.

-[See: Conventional and Deepest Bodhichitta and the Two Truths in Anuttarayoga Tantra.]
+[See: Bodhichitta and the Two Truths in Anuttarayoga Tantra]

 The Stages of Developing a Conventional Bodhichitta Aim